Manuscripts

 Tromsø

 (Look at the image.
-Isn't Tromsø lovely?
-Or is it?)
+Tromsø seems lovely?
+But is it?)